 Persons who are stateless or have refugee status may also be entitled to a European Health Insurance Card.

 If you are a member of the Norwegian National Insurance Scheme, but are not entitled to a European Health Insurance Card, you may still be entitled to healthcare coverage during temporary stays in other EEA countries.
 This may be the case if you are a student and have a loan from the State Educational Loan Fund, and if you are a posted worker.
+You may be entitled to extended benefits.
+In certain cases, NAV may have to decide whether you are a member of the Norwegian National Insurance Scheme.
+In that case, Helfo will ask you to contact them.

 Note that in many cases, the European Health Insurance Card is issued in a paper version instead of a plastic card.